masoncfrancis/opencanarydiscord-python/README.md

 A server that accepts a message from OpenCanary, formats the data into a table, and sends it to a Discord webhook.

+It is designed to be run in production using GUnicorn.

 ## Configuration

 ### OpenCanary Config